-I do not remember who invited me to the youth group at St Margaret’s Church.
+I do not remember who invited me to the youth group at St Margaret’s Church (pictured above).
 Maybe it was early on before we knew each other better.
 I imagine a boy who wanted to be friends but I have no memory of that reaching out.
 I do not think of myself as someone who would be invited to such a thing, not popular enough.
 Indeed, writing this brings back to mind and body

 feelings the felt experience of smallness and of being uninteresting.
 I feel diminished in entering this memory-time: small, uninteresting, anxious, lonely, hanging out with the less popular odd-balls.
 I feel a sad ache in my chest for that younger self, lacking in confidence and self-belief.
 School is a battle-ground.

 So neither home nor school were safe, or I didn’t feel safe.
 I felt inadequate, a bit ridiculous.
 I had no interests of my own.
 Or rather I did have interests – reading, nature, classical music – but I feared these would not engage others.

 It is strange that I accepted the invitation.
 I was vociferous to two friends that I didn’t believe in God.
 I have no idea why I was so against You.
 It was aversion, not atheism.
 Maybe I was frightened of opening myself to You, so I held You at bay.
 Early ideas of God are so often transferred from our parenting.